IohannRabeson/Lindenmayer/README.md

 Right click on the project "Lindenmayer" > Properties > Debugging > Environment then add a new entry like that:
 `PATH=$(PATH);<QTDIR>\bin`.

+### The extra build step to generate the L-Code parser
+Because I'm using ANTLR, I added an extra build step where Antlr generated C++ code from a grammar defined by the file core/private/language/LSystem.g4.

 ### Documentation
 https://iohannrabeson.github.io/Lindenmayer/language.html